Unsure about a certain mortgage term? Use this mortgage glossary to find the information you need.

 A contract between the purchaser and a seller of real estate to transfer title after meeting certain conditions.
 It is a form of the installment sale.

 A mortgage not insured by FHA or guaranteed by VA.
+For more details please visit our Conventional Loan page.

 A report documenting the credit history and the status of a borrower’s credit standing.
+For more about credit please visit our Credit Scores page.

-The ratio expressed as a percentage based on the borrower’s monthly payment obligation on long-term debts divided by his or her gross monthly income.
+Or sometimes called DTI, is the ratio expressed as a percentage based on the borrower’s monthly payment obligation on long-term debts divided by his or her gross monthly income.

 Deed of Trust